 Rates at Leo's Campground

 RV site rates depend on the season, and length of stay.
-Monthly stays offer significant savings.
-Off season (May – October) nightly rates are $77 and monthly rates are $1500.
-Peak season (October – end of April are $98/night and $2620 per month.
+Off season (May – October) nightly rates start at $95/night.
+Peak season (October – end of April) are $130/night and up.
 These rates do not include 12% tax, and there are additional fees for extra people or pets.
 Rates are likely to be even higher on holidays, or special events.
 Additional discounts may be available for multiple month stays.

 Editorial Disclaimer: Opinions expressed here are the author’s alone, not those of any campground, RV park or RV resort, and have not been reviewed, approved or otherwise endorsed by any of these entities.